 Then I peeked into a hole formed by a fork in a branch at snow level.
 I saw a large brown eye staring back at me from 18″ away.
 It had a tan muzzle with veins winding their way across and a small, sunken divot in front of the eye.
 Just from that one eye, I could feel the intensity of the stare.
 All of this was taken in during a second while I glanced in, did a double-take, then jumped back.
 I considered looking again for a moment but turned and walked to the edge of the clearing.
 Even though I had been following coyote trails, my gut feeling when I saw the brown eye was deer.
 But there were no deer trails there or anywhere nearby when I circumnavigated the area from a distance.
 I became sure that I had looked a denned black bear in the eye.

 A month later when I went back to investigate I found a cozy hollow tucked against the root ball, about four feet below where my boots had been during the previous visit.
 I also found a mucus-covered dark bear scat—probably the “plug”—and several slimy, watery electric green scats of similar volume.
 Then, a few days later, I was in the horse farm field and got to watch a bear sky-lined, climbing around in the top of a tall hardwood tree on the ridge top.
 I never could find the tree or figure out if it was the same bear or find the answers to the pile of other questions that came up.
 But I will keep following coyotes—they always seem to lead me to interesting places.

 As an aside—I just read “Among the Bears: Raising Orphaned Cubs in the Wild” by Benjamin Kilham.
 If you want to read more first hand black bear stories I recommend it.

-Lucian Avery is a 2010 Kamana Graduate and blacksmith from Vermont.
+Lucian Avery is a 2010 WAS graduate and blacksmith from Vermont.